linonon/aibookmarks/README.md

 1. Open Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`)
 2. Run `MCP Bookmarks: Copy MCP Setup Command`
-3. Select your AI tool (Claude Code / Gemini / VSCode)
+3. Select your AI tool (Claude Code / Gemini / Codex / VSCode)
 4. The command will be copied to your clipboard

 ### For Claude Code Users